ibizaman/selfhostblocks/modules/blocks/nginx/docs/default.md

   }
 ```

+This logs request bodies and can expose passwords, authentication tokens, and
-This _will_ log the body of POST queries so it should only be enabled for debug logging.
+other private data in the system journal.
+It should only be enabled temporarily
+for debugging.

 ### Debug Logging {#blocks-nginx-usage-debuglog}